agilepro/software-craftsmanship/docs/Design/Usability/part02-well-behaved.md

 ---
 #  Usability Means Well-Behaved, even when the User Isn't

 Users of a program found that sometimes, when they went to log in, they did not get a place to enter the username & password.
 Instead of the normal login prompt, they got a blank screen, and it was completely impossible to login.
-Sounds like a bad bug that needs to be fixed immediately, but the development team response was even more surprising: this was the user’s fault!
+Sounds like a bad bug that needs to be fixed immediately, but the development team response was even more surprising: this was the user's fault!

 :::tip[Key Takeaway]